-All participants installed WeChat or QQ on their smartphones, and they all used WeChat or QQ in their clinical practices.
-Participants reported that their main purposes for using WeChat or QQ in clinical practice were acquiring medical information (84.2%), communicating with peers (83.6%) and communicating with patients (77.6%).
-The frequency of using WeChat or QQ in clinical practice was reported to be at least once a day (73.6%), at least once a week (20.8%), or less than once a month (5.5%, Table 3).
-The time of daily usage is shown in Table 3; 25.9% subjects used WeChat or QQ in their clinical practice for more than 60 minutes per day, 19% subjects reported their daily use time was 21-30 minutes, 17.4% subjects reported their daily use time was 11-20 minutes.
+All participants installed Wechat or QQ on their smartphones, and they all used WeChat or QQ in their clinical practices.
+Participants reported their main purposes of using WeChat or QQ in clinical practice were acquiring medical information (84.2%), communicating with peers (83.6%) and communicating with patients (77.6%).
+Frequency of using WeChat or QQ in clinical practice was reported to be at least once a day (73.6%), at least once a week (20.8%), or less than once a month (5.5%, Table 3).
+The time of daily usage was shown in Table 3.
+25.9% subjects used WeChat or QQ in clinical practice more than 60 minutes per day, 19% subjects reported their daily use time was 21-30 minutes, 17.4% subjects was 11-20 minutes.

 The use of medical apps in dentists’ clinical work

-The majority of subjects strongly agreed or agreed that they are looking to obtain more medical apps in the future (1.52 ± 0.69), that they would recommend these medical apps to other peers (1.67 ± 0.68), that medical apps are essential tools for undergraduate medical studies (1.91 ± 0.78), and that medical apps supplement medical textbooks (1.83 ± 0.64).
-Regarding whether medical apps are superior to medical textbooks (3.16 ± 0.81) or whether medical apps can replace medical textbooks (3.31 ± 0.94), the majority of subjects reported disagreement or that they were not sure.
-A total of 46.2% of subjects agreed that there are dangers in using medical apps for patient care, and 39.6% of subjects were not sure about this question (2.61 ± 0.73, Table 8).
+The majority of subjects strongly agreed or agreed that they are looking to obtain more medical apps in the future (1.52 ± 0.69), they would recommend these medical apps to other peers (1.67 ± 0.68), medical apps are essential tools for undergraduate medical studies (1.91 ± 0.78), and medical apps supplement medical textbooks (1.83 ± 0.64).
+As for whether medical apps are superior to medical textbooks (3.16 ± 0.81) or medical apps can replace medical textbooks (3.31 ± 0.94), the majority subjects reported disagreement or not sure.
+46.2% subjects agreed that there are dangers in using medical apps for patient care, and 39.6% subjects were not sure about this question (2.61 ± 0.73, Table 8).